umarcor/ghdl-cosim/doc/vhpidirect/examples/arrays.rst

   The ``getLogicVecSize`` in VHDL is declared as receiving a ``boolean`` argument.
 In C the function is declared to receive an ``char`` argument.
 The VHDL booleans ``false`` and ``true`` are enumerations, and have integer values, ``0`` and ``1`` respectively.
 As with the logic values, the boolean enumerations use fewer than 8 bits, so the single byte in C's ``char`` variable receives the VHDL enumeration correctly.

-The two vectors are populated with logic values in different ways:
+For illustrative purposes, the two vectors are populated with logic values in different ways:

 - LogicVectorA's indices are manually filled with enumeration values from HDL_LOGIC_STATES.